w3b3d3v/hackers-survival-guide/docs/en/llms_checklist.md

 This document provides comprehensive information for deploying smart contracts to Polkadot Hub TestNet (Paseo) using Claude Code.
 It includes verified configurations, common issues, solutions, and optimization strategies.

+**CRITICAL: Always start new projects with `kitdot init` for proper network configuration and dependency management.**

 ## NETWORK INFORMATION

 ### Paseo TestNet Details